Skip to main content

 • Could restrictions on academic freedom on the part of the partner have an impact on the cooperation?

 • Should the framework conditions for academic freedom be set out in the text of the agreement?
 Examples include provisions on the conditions for publication of findings.
-See also chapter 6 on agreements in the field of research and education.
+See also our webpage on agreements on research cooperation.

 • Be aware that financial ties or other types of ties can affect academic freedom.